lextoumbourou/rotest/README.md

 # rounit

-A tiny unit test framework and test runner for Roblox
+A tiny unit test framework for Roblox

 ## Installation